caittpayne/Grocery_List_Game/README.md

 ## Future Development: <a id="future"></a>

 Moving forward, I'd love to update the UI more to my liking.
-I'm currently using the default styles for Bootstrap; however, I'd like to customize the application more.
-As I said above, I would like to refactor the project to include Socket.io.
+I'm currently using the default styles for Bootstrap; however, I didn't give myself enough time to complete the styling as I would have liked.
+As I said above, I would also like to refactor the project to include Socket.io.
 My implementation to grab data works; however, it's very inefficient.

 In addition, I'd like to add a timer for the users, so they can compete to find the most items in a set amount of time.
 Users would have the option to "start the timer" and race to collect the most groceries.
 I wasn't able to implement this in the given time; however, this would be a simple feature to add in the future.